-All Android users face the issue of a large collection of files on their device over time, which often become unmanageable.
+All Android users face the issue of a large collection of files on their device over time, which often becomes unmanageable.
 With these Android file manager apps, you can easily manage your files, save space on your device and get them organized.
 With these apps not only can you find any file within seconds, but you also have the option to move files between various storage options, on and off your device quickly.

 Many apps offer features that range from simple functions to elaborate actions to make your filing and retrieving system easier to handle.
-Some are focused on privacy and security of your data and others boast of some excellent search and transfer functions.
+Some are focused on the privacy and security of your data and others boast of some excellent search and transfer functions.

 We have focused on a range of Android File Managers which can manage local data as well as the data on the network or cloud storage.
 Some of these are aimed at mid-range devices and others work well on the newer, more powerful smartphones.

 Each of these file managers comes with unique features and each will suit the needs of different users.

 The Top 15 Android File Manager Apps